 In recent years they have toured Australia, Spain, Italy, France, Sweden and more as well as leading their much celebrated jazz workshops for young players.
 Festival appearances at Green Man, Henley Festival, London Jazz Festival, Jazz in the Vines (AUS) and Shambala have led to a very loyal cross-genre following as has their legendary touring micro-festival, Gumbo Soup.

-In addition to the regular six piece band, 2013 saw the first outing of The Dixie Ticklers Street Band (ten piece) with recent visits to Norway and Switzerland.
+In addition to the regular six piece band look out for The Dixie Ticklers Street Band (ten piece parade band) who’ve made recent visits to Norway and Switzerland as well as some amazing London wedding parades.
 Back in the studio, The Dixie Ticklers have recently become known for their treatment of film scores and have performed their music for film at The Cinema Museum, London as well as having their music featured in films appearing in festivals across the world.